Skip to main content

 Generate your API Key

-Go to the API Keys section and generate a key.
+Go to the API Keys section in your Autonoma dashboard and generate a key.
 You will see something like this once done.
+API key generation demonstration You’ll need:

 GitHub Actions